Skip to main content

 Scenario 3

-For monthly ferry pass holders, the fare cap does not apply to bus, train or inner-harbour ferry trips that start or end in a zone in which bus, train or ferry travel is included in the monthly ferry pass.
+For monthly ferry pass holders, the fare cap does not apply to bus, train or inner-harbour ferry trips that start or end in the zone in which travel is included in the monthly ferry pass.

-For example, if a customer has an outer-harbour ferry monthly pass that they normally use on the Gulf Harbour ferry and takes a bus from Hibiscus Coast to Warkworth, the bus travel will not count towards reaching the fare cap and the bus travel will not be free once a customer has reached the fare cap as the bus travel started in a zone in which is included in the ferry monthly pass.
+For example: a customer has an outer-harbour ferry monthly pass that they normally use on the Gulf Harbour ferry.
+Today, they take a bus from Hibiscus Coast to Warkworth.
+The bus trip will not count toward the fare cap and will not be free once the customer has reached the fare cap, because it started in a zone which is included in the ferry monthly pass.

 Contact us

-If you have questions about the 7-day fare cap or how it works with your existing bus and train or ferry monthly pass, please contact us.
+If you have questions about the 7-day fare cap or how it works with your existing monthly pass, please contact us.

 Last updated Back to top